-(f) An individual making a claim governed by this section shall provide his current address, date of birth and social security number to the insurance company, upon the request of the company.
-Such company may inform the claimant that such request is being made in accordance with this section for the purpose of assisting the N-D agency in enforcing child support liens arising pursuant to section 6 of chapter 119A.
+(b) An individual making, a claim governed by this section shall provide his current address, date of birth and social security number to the insurance company, upon the request of the company.
+Such company may inform the claimant that such request is being made in accordance with this section for the purpose of assisting the division of medical assistance and the department of transitional assistance in the recovery of public assistance benefits.
 Any such individual who refuses to provide the information required by this section shall not receive payment on the claim, and the company that declines payment on this basis shall be exempt from suit and immune from liability under this chapter or any other chapter or in any common law action in law or equity.